lidofinance/lido-oracle/README.md

 ## Manual mode

 Oracle could be executed once in "manual" mode.
-To do this setup `DAEMON` variable to 'True'.
+To do this setup `DAEMON` variable to 'False'.

+**Note**: Use `-it` option to run manual mode in Docker container in interactive mode.

+In this mode Oracle will build report as usual (if contracts are reportable) and before submitting transactions Oracle will ask for manual input to send transaction.

 In manual mode all sleeps are disabled and `ALLOW_REPORTING_IN_BUNKER_MODE` is True.
-Also, Oracle will ask for manual input before it sends any transaction to blockchain.

 ## Env variables